Should old acquaintance be forgot, and never brought to mind?

-Avatier started out the year by releasing Avatier Identity Management Suite (AIMS) 9.0.
+Avatier started out the year by releasing Avatier Identity Anywhere (AIMS) 9.0.
 The new release of the company’s core suite feature increased performance, security and scalability.
 Within no time, 25 percent of Avatier users had already upgraded to AIMS 9.0.
 By the end of the first quarter of the year, AIMS 9.0 had already supported the concurrent logon of more than 50,000 users with less than a five-second delay, and had been optimized for use with up to 1 million identities and nearly as many groups.

-Next up was Group Requester, part of Avatier’s Identity and Access Risk Management (ARM) suite.
-A group and distribution list management software solution, Group Requester puts self-service group management into the hands of those charged with overseeing and participating in their groups.
+Next up was Group Self-Service, part of Avatier’s Identity and Access Risk Management (ARM) suite.
+A group and distribution list management software solution, Group Self-Service puts self-service group management into the hands of those charged with overseeing and participating in their groups.
 In doing so, risks associated with active directory group and distribution list management are lowered, group sprawl is eliminated, and IT and help desks are freed to focus on other issues in the organization.

 Closing out the year, Avatier launched a pair of products at the Gartner IAM Summit that expanded its innovation in the cyber security field even further.